- Where to stay

 West Sweden – gathering the provinces of Bohuslän, Dalsland and Västergötland – has created ‘Hållbarhetsklivet’ (Stepping up Sustainability), a joint initiative for a sustainable tourism industry.
 Many accommodation companies have joined, including the following four:

-In Köpmannebro, the KRAV-certified farm Swedish Country Living offers several types of accommodation overlooking a lake on the edge of the forest.
+In Köpmannebro, the KRAV-certified farm Swedish Country Living offers several types of accommodation overlooking a lake on the forest's edge.
 The off-grid wooden hermitage cottages with Scandinavian interiors are the most petite, perfect for a tranquil back-to-nature break.
 In 2021, Swedish Country Living was awarded Sweden’s Best Sustainability Experience by the 360° Eat Guide.

-At Urnatur in Östergötland county, you live in harmony with nature.
+At Urnatur, you live off-grid and in harmony with nature.

 Photo: Ulrika Krynitz